 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326)."
 ASU 2016-13 enhances the methodology of measuring expected credit losses for financial assets to include the use of reasonable and supportable forward-looking information to better estimate credit losses.
 ASU 2016-13 also includes changes to the impairment model for available-for-sale debt securities such as the Partnership's MRBs and taxable MRBs.
-In November 2019, the FASB issued ASU 2016-13 is effective for the Partnership on January 1, 2023.
+In November 2019, the FASB issued ASU 2019-10 which amended the mandatory effective dates of certain ASUs, including ASU 2016-13, based on an entity's filing status.
+As a smaller reporting company, ASU 2016-13 is effective for the Partnership on January 1, 2023.
 The Partnership has completed an initial assessment and determined that its GILs, the interest receivable on GILs, property loans, the interest receivable on property loans, receivables reported within other assets, financial guarantees and commitments are within the scope of ASU 2016-13.
-Furthermore, the Partnership has begun developing data collection processes, assessment procedures and internal controls that will be required to implement ASU 2016-13, and to evaluate the impact on the Partnership's condensed consolidated financial statements.
+Furthermore, the Partnership has begun developing data collection processes, assessment procedures and internal controls required to implement ASU 2016-13, and to evaluate the impact on the Partnership's condensed consolidated financial statements.